-Brenda Welch-Nichols has taken the Sam Houston women’s basketball program to new heights in her eight years as the Bearkats’ head coach.
+Brenda Welch-Nichols has taken the Sam Houston women’s basketball program to new heights in her nine years as the Bearkats’ head coach.

 Highlights of Nichols’ tenure at SHSU include the university’s first women’s Southland Conference championship and NCAA Division I post-season tournament appearances in the Women’s Basketball Invitational (WBI) and Women’s National Invitational (WNIT).